The Best Birding in Cape May and Lewes

 Delaware Seashore State Park

-More than 200 bird species have been seen at Delaware Seashore State Park in Rehoboth Beach.
+Over 200 bird species inhabit or pass through Delaware Seashore State Park in Rehoboth Beach.
 The best places to break out the binoculars are on the hiking trails at Indian River Inlet and Burton Island Nature Preserve.

 Location: 39415 Inlet Road, Rehoboth Beach, DE